-No one is being “pushed out”.
+People are not being “pushed out” of Oakland.
 I have rent control and while everyone moving into my neighborhood is paying $400 to $600 more than me right now it did not push me out.
 My proxy Orinda based landlord abuses these increases too and I have had to appeal via the rent adjustment board.

 The rent board laws in Oakland protect you really well from false evictions.
 My gentrifying proxy Orinda landlord has been trying to get me out since he bought the foreclosing building 3 years ago.
 I’ve been in this unit 10 years.

 I understand some people lose their place unjustly and can not afford to stay anymore but this is not the typical case and not why Oakland’s demographic is changing.